pdxiv/LuaScott/Adventure Editor Manual.md

 It may take some time to solve an adventure by this method, but it is possible.
 In fact, the author solved Scott Adams' adventure 9 using this method.

 However, the best way to solve an adventure is to play it through.
-If you get stuck, look at the data base as little as possible unless you're fed up with the adventure.
+If you get stuck, look at the database as little as possible unless you're fed up with the adventure.
 Remember, adventures are meant to be brain-teasers.

 ##Appendix A
 ADVENTURE Command summary